daicang/mk/README.md

 # mk

-A minimal, runable homemade k-v storage, for learning and fun.
+Minimal, runable homemade K-v storage, for learning and fun.

 ## Introduction

 mk intends to be a minimal k-v storage using b+tree and mmap.
-Mk is mainly inspired by [BoltDB](https://github.com/boltdb/bolt), also [lmdb](https://github.com/LMDB/lmdb) and [btree](https://github.com/google/btree)
+It is mainly inspired by [BoltDB](https://github.com/boltdb/bolt), [lmdb](https://github.com/LMDB/lmdb) and [btree](https://github.com/google/btree)
 Different from BoltDB, mk doesn't support bucket.

 ## Operations